mcastellin/chaostoolkit-terraform/examples/README.md

 ## The infrastructure template

-The **main.tf** template uses the Docker Terraform provider to run an Nginx container in the host system.
+The **main.tf** template uses the Docker Terraform provider to run an Nginx container in the host system:

 ```terraform
 # ./main.tf